“I love rock n’ roll / So put another dime in the jukebox, baby / I love rock n’ roll / So come and take your time and dance with me” — Joan Jett.

 It’s easy for a band or artist to get drawn into writing a song about love.
-For most of the fifties and sixties, it was the only theme anyone cared about.
-Teenagers across the world would save up their pennies to pick up a piece of plastic and, invariably, on those grooves would be another tale of pure pop puppy love.
+For most of the fifties and sixties, it was the only theme anyone cared about, and most certainly the only theme that sold records.
+Teenagers across the world would save up their pennies to pick up a piece of groovy plastic and, invariably, on those grooves would be another tale of pure pop puppy love, perfectly crafted to make swooning an inevitability.
 Thanks to the subject matter being such a big seller, it encouraged countless acts to try to write and record a love song.

 So much so, in fact, that by the time rock ‘n’ roll really landed it tried to subvert the traditional love song.
 Those acts turned love into lust and made parents angry by doing so.
 As the years passed by, rock bands found brand new ways to integrate the songwriting trope into a brand new sound and with every passing genre, we got a new classic love song.